 Father Louis Mineweiser replaced Father Flaherty in March of 1958 and Father Flaherty was replaced by Father Marcus O’Brien.
 He served Saints Peter and Paul until 1966.

-A new era of the church began with the arrival of Msgr.
-Raymond Schultz in 1966.
-Msgr. had a great passion for his work.
-Almost immediately after his arrival, he began thinking of ways to improve the parish.
-Always thinking of children first, one of his very first projects was the creation of a large school playground with basketball courts.
-His main priority, however, was the creation of a new activities building and a permanent church for his parish.
+A new era of the church began in 1966.
+The Parish began thinking of ways to improve the campus.
+Always thinking of children first, one the very first projects was the creation of a large school playground with basketball courts.
+Also, one the main priorities was the creation of a new activities building and a permanent church for the parish.
 In November of 1970, property acquired on the corner of Third Street and Lincoln Avenue was cleared for the construction of the new parish church.
-The new church was dedicated on May 29, 1972 y Bishop Vincent Leonard.
+The new church was dedicated on May 29, 1972 by Bishop Vincent Leonard.

 Saints Peter and Paul Church is a 12,000 square-foot structure that is quite unique in design.
 It seats 650 people in an amphitheatre style.
 The church features two of the largest stained-glass windows in the diocese.
 Many area buildings adjacent to the church has since been purchased for expansion of the rectory, parking lot, and housing for the priests.